sanderbrugge/OrderCRM/README.md

 $ yarn install
 ```

+If the installation prompts you to chose a version of Jest, you can chose the most recent version `24.8.0`

 ## Launch the iOS simulator

 For iOS you need to have Xcode and an iOS simulator installed.
 Otherwise the script wont be able to launch a simulator.